MakerXStudio/terra-to-algorand-nfts/README.md

 ## First time setup

-### If you want to mint against a local Algorand emulator
+### If you want to mint against a local Algorand emulator (recommended)

+We recommend you first execute this against a locally running Algorand sandbox node so that you can check the minting works OK before running against MainNet.

 1. Ensure you have Docker Engine and/or Docker Desktop installed
 2. Make sure that you have [Powershell Core (7+)](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.2) installed